cesarnml/LearnCode/Astro/Basics.md

 ### Client-Side Scripts

 - Can be used to add event listeners, send analytics data, play animations, etc.

 ## Pages

+- [[Pages]] are files that live in the `src/pages/` directory.
+The are responsible for handling routing, data loading, and overall page layout
+- Custom 404 Error Page: `404.astro` or `404.md` within `/src/pages/`

 ## Layouts